 Berners River

 The Berners River is located 69 km northwest of Juneau (58˚ 23’ N, 134˚ 38’ W; FIGURE?).
 It flows southeast 24 km into upper Berners Bay, and is a relatively compact drainage.
-The major spawning ground is the headwater area of the west fork, above the glacial tributaries, and a few coho salmon spawn near the east fork lake and in small tributaries nearby (Gray and Marriott 1986).
-Most coho appear to rear in the east fork, which is warmer than the west fork (Gray et al. 1978).
-A large proportion of the system is comprised of ponds, sloughs and wetlands that provide excellent rearing habitat for coho salmon. [[ More needed ?? ]]
+The major spawning ground is the headwater area upstream of the confluence of two river branches and above the glacial tributaries.There are minor spawning locations in the east branch lake and other small tributary streams (Gray and Marriott 1986).
+Most coho fry migrate downriver several kilometers to rear in prime habitats that are comprised of ponds, sloughs and wetlands. [[ More needed ?? ]]

 Auke Lake